 ln a multi-age class students can stay together for more than one year, often with the same teacher.
 Research has found that language and social skills improve more rapidly and discipline problems diminish in a mixed age classroom.
 Our preschool curriculum is filled with a wide range of projects insuring the introduction of academic knowledge in fun and meaningful ways.

 Two day or three day used to be the norm, however research shows that many children want more!
 Throughout the world it is common for preschoolers to attend school five days a week.
 For “enthusiastic learners,” we offer a 5 day option. lt has been shown that children who attend five days in a row grow by leaps and bounds, naturally building on the previous day’s experiences.
 This option is open to children who turn three or four by September 1st. * Priority placement is given for this class.

 Early and extended care in our Creativity Club is also available to all students.

 A Typical Day

 Each day will vary depending on the activities and timeline of the students.
-The example times below are based on the 9:00 morning program and are provided to show the rhythm of the day.
+The example times below are provided to show the rhythm of the day.
 This pattern frames our days but is not a rigid schedule.